qt/qtbase/examples/widgets/richtext/textedit/example.md

 adding new sections to the above list or removing existing item to see the numbers change.*

+Task lists can be used to track progress on projects:

+- [ ] This is not yet done
+- This is just a bullet point
+- [x] This is done

 ## Images

 Inline images are treated like ordinary ranges of characters in the text